 Ella Mesma is a British born dancer of mixed heritage.
-I am a curator, a Development Dance Artist and I am director of Ella Mesma Company who make diaspora dance theatre that undoes limiting beliefs exploring and celebrating identity.
+I am a curator, a Development Dance Artist and I am director of Ella Mesma Company who make diaspora dance theatre that inspire transformation and explore and celebrate identity.
 Trained at Laban and the Place, but beginning with Afro Latin dance styles and breaking, my diverse performance experience includes Russell Maliphant Company, Southpaw, Lea Anderson and the Olympics Opening Ceremony.
 With my company, I have been commissioned by Sadler’s Wells, Dance City, National Circus Centre, and have had my work performed at The ICA Festival in South Africa and at the Women in Dance Leadership Conference in New York.
 I was a future Dance Leader (ABLE 2013), a Bench fellow (2015) a Casa Latin American Festival resident artist (2016) Associate Dance Artist (Dance City 2017), and am currently Associate artist at the Trinity Centre in Bristol.
 My last piece Ladylike was runner up best production for the Lukas awards (Latin UK Awards) 2018.
 I am also the creative vision behind Roots of Rumba Festival and co-Produces She Created Her Life.
 She also enjoys mentoring, teaching and directing roles, and loves art (especially street art), books and beautiful lights!

 Anna Alvarez studied ballet, athletics and performing arts as a child.
 In Buenos Aires she studied D.N.I Tango and graduated from the The Faculdade de Dança Angel Vianna in Rio De Janeiro.
 She apprenticed with Cia de Dança Deborah Colker in 2013 and Vertigo Dance Company in Israel in 2014.
 She has worked for Gustavo Cirico, Frederico Paredes, Maira Maneschy, Ella Mesma Company, the Leandro Palou Tango Academy and with Gonzalo Ferro.